JK-Kocan/Elevator/README.md

 ## Sup

-This is the start to a very big g r i n d for school
+ElevatorGUI is the main file

 ## glhf lmao